sveto8/archInstall/README.md

    password) instead of just refusing
 2. Picks the target user automatically if there's exactly one regular (UID ≥ 1000) account on the system; otherwise asks which one
-3. Asks for a desktop environment: GNOME, KDE Plasma, Hyprland, or none/cancel — and, if one is chosen, full or minimal package set.
+3. Asks for a desktop environment: GNOME, KDE Plasma, COSMIC, or none/cancel — and, if one is chosen, full or minimal package set.
-   GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups) plus a shared set of portal/Qt/polkit packages needed for Wayland apps to work correctly under any of the three
+   GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set — all three share a common set of portal/Qt/polkit packages needed for Wayland apps to work correctly
 4. Shows a summary (user, DE, package list) and asks for confirmation
-5. Installs the packages, enables the matching display manager (`gdm.service` / `sddm.service`)
+5. Installs the packages, enables the matching display manager/greeter (`gdm.service` / `sddm.service` / `cosmic-greeter.service`)
 6. For GNOME specifically: sets the dark color scheme (`org.gnome.desktop.interface color-scheme=prefer-dark` +
    `gtk-theme=Adwaita-dark` for older GTK3 apps) as the default for the target user, via a temporary `dbus-run-session` since there's no live GNOME session yet to talk to
-7. For Hyprland specifically: writes a default `hyprland.lua` config (keybinds, waybar, hyprlock, hypridle) into the target user's home directory, matching the syntax of the official `hyprwm/Hyprland/example/hyprland.lua` (Hyprland 0.55+ uses Lua for its config instead of the older `hyprland.conf` format)
+7. For COSMIC specifically: enables `power-profiles-daemon.service`,
+   needed for the Settings → Power and Battery panel to work; the full install also adds `packagekit`, needed for `cosmic-store` (App Center) to actually install anything.
+COSMIC itself has no config file to generate — everything (keybinds, panel, wallpaper, etc.) is configured through its own Settings app after login

 You can re-run this later to install a different desktop environment or change from full to minimal (or vice versa) — it doesn't remove